ShipraGupta16/city-bike-challenge/README.md

 ### Summary
 1. Biker services are remarkably in demand during the summer months (August specially).
 Bikers like to ride classic bikes and use their membership.

-2. The starting and ending locations are in the same neighborhood areas (based on zip code).
+2. The starting and ending locations are in the same neighborhood (based on zip code).

-3. Main usage of the bike services are during the peak office hours morning 8 am and evening 6 pm which tells us that people like to use bikes to commute to offices.
+3. Main usage of the bike services are during the office hours morning 8 am and evening 6 pm which indicates that people like to use bikes to commute to offices.

 ### References
 [City Bike](https://en.wikipedia.org/wiki/Citi_Bike)